FrontMen/node-proxy-services/README.md

 The `run.coffee` script will launch two (2) servers:

   * HTTP Proxy server listening on `http://localhost:8000`
-  * HTTP server listening on `http://localhost:8100`… this instance is [Hidden]
+  * HTTP server listening on `http://localhost:8100`… [this instance is hidden]

-All applications requests for resources should be directed to the `localhost:8080`.
+All applications requests for resources should be directed to the `http://localhost:8000`.
 If any requests are actually remote data service requests, those requests are proxied to the remote server.
 All other requests use the silent web server `localhost:8100` for local, non-proxied web assets.

 For the above configuration, the option ` proxy_regexp` is used to specify a regular expression that will be used to match part of the URI.